 In the spirit of “new year, new me,” it’s only fitting that we wipe our slates clean and start the year with fresh, healthy habits in our financial lives, too.
 If you’ve already reflected on the changes you want to make to live better this year, bravo!
 Over at ModMoney, we’re firm believers that healthy finances are an important part of living well.
 And there are a few simple habits you can adopt today that will boost your money life.
 So here’s to a new year, a new you, and a new financial wellness journey!

-photo by kara rosenlund
+photo by sezanephoto by kara rosenlund

 Work on your personal budget.